 ACH transactions work as a more efficient and cost-effective alternative to paper checks.

-What are settlement times and why are they important?
+What are ACH settlement times, and why are they important?

-Similar to paper checks, ACH transactions can be returned (or “bounce”) for a variety of reasons such as insufficient funds, invalid accounts, etc.
+Similar to paper checks, ACH transactions can be returned, or “bounce,” for a variety of reasons, such as insufficient funds, invalid or closed accounts, etc.

-Unlike paper checks, however, the funds for ACH transactions are cleared between banks automatically, even before the Receiver’s account or account balance is verified by the RDFI, or the Receiving Depository Financial Institution (e.g., your customer’s bank).
+Unlike paper checks, however, the funds for ACH transactions are cleared between banks automatically, even before the RDFI, or the Receiving Depository Financial Institution (e.g., your customer’s bank) verifies the Receiver’s account or account balance, or the Receiving Depository Financial Institution (e.g., your customer’s bank).

-RDFIs can automatically reverse those funds by submitting an ACH Return Code back to the ODFI, or the Originating Depository Financial Institution (e.g., the processor’s bank where your funds are being held).
+RDFIs can automatically reverse those funds by submitting an ACH Return Code back to the ODFI, or the Originating Depository Financial Institution.

-NACHA Rules state that RDFIs must return Debit Entries (excluding consumer unauthorized) within 2 banking days.
-While 99% of these returns will be received according to the rules, some may come in a day or two later.
-Processors will enforce a commensurate settlement period before releasing the funds into your bank account, usually 2-5 business days.
+NACHA Rules state that RDFIs must return Debit Entries (excluding consumer-unauthorized transactions) within two banking days.
+While 99% of returns are received according to the rules, some may come in a day or two later.
+As a result, payment processors and banks enforce a settlement period before releasing the funds into your bank account, usually three (3) to five (5) business days.

 How do settlement periods work with Actum?